OEF/oef-specifications/oef_spec_draft.rst

     numbers are equal, then one with a pre-release tag will always be deemed earlier (lesser) than one without."

-- The root folder cannot be an oef leave
+- The root folder can be an oef leave but then only one measurement can be included in the oef file as an oef leave cannont contain another oef leave.

 -...